dotnet/linker/docs/error-codes.md

   }
   ```

-#### `IL2006` Trim analysis: The requirements declared via the `DynamicallyAccessedMembersAttribute` on <value description> don't match those on <target description>.
+#### `IL2006` Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on <value description> don't match those on <target description>.
 The source value must declare at least the same requirements as those declared on the target location it's assigned to

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.